- Independent samples t-test.

 - Two-tailed test.

-- To urgently highlight the potential for observer bias and the need for objective outcome measures or blinded assessment to ensure validity.
+- To urgently highlight the potential for confounding and the need to consider and, if possible, adjust for other concurrent changes.

 - Independent samples t-test.